This is a sponsored post on behalf of EcoFlow. All opinions are our own.

 RVing has become popular in recent years.
 Like ridiculously popular.
 So popular it’s getting annoying for many long-time RVers.

 If you’re getting sick of the crowded campgrounds with noisy guests and yapping dogs, you might be ready to throw in the towel.
 However, before you do that, consider boondocking.
 Boondocking is an easy way to camp for free in some beautiful and uncrowded locations.

 When boondocking, you don’t have any hookups, so having your own source of power, either a generator or solar power, is necessary.
+However, many people find campers with generators to be noisy and detract from the peacefulness of boondocking.
 While you can use a generator to boondock and decide if it is a good fit for you, the best option, in the long run, is solar power for RVs.

 Why Bother with Solar Power in an RV?